DataDog/dd-trace-py/docs/contributing-integrations.rst

 The important elements are:
 1. Every integration needs a default service name, which is what the service name for spans will be when the integration is called.
 2. The default service name should be wrapped with `schematize_service_name()`
-3. If the span being created is a supported Open Telemetry format:
+3. If the span being created is a supported OpenTelemetry format:

   1. Wrap your operation name with the appropriate `schematize_*_operation` call (or add a new one)
-  2. If Open Telemetry specifies precursors for peer.service, ensure your span includes those as tags
+  2. If OpenTelemetry specifies precursors for peer.service, ensure your span includes those as tags

 The point of these changes is to allow service name schema to toggle behaviors: